It’s time for the beginner 30 day plank challenge!

 The same thing applies here.
-If you’re already sporting a decent core then the original plank challenge is a great fit for you.
+The original plank challenge might be a good fit for you if you already have a good core.
 If you’re not then it’s probably too much.
 That’s where the beginner challenge comes into play.

 My fiancee seems to be doing fine with the original while I’m struggling.
 I tell her it’s because she’s shorter and has an advantage over my tall lanky ass but the truth is that she probably just has a stronger core than I do.

 I’m going to stick with it but I think I would have been better off starting a less intensive program.

 That’s why I’m back here with an update to the original plank challenge for those of us who are starting at the bottom.
 Changing a weak core is possible.
 However, it’s better to start somewhere that fits your fitness level.
 I wanted to revisit this for that reason.
 Now, I introduce the beginner 30 day plank challenge.

 The Beginner 30 Day Plank Challenge

 The beginner 30 day plank challenge is a much more forgiving 30 day program.
 It starts off just as low as the original challenge but ramps up in intensity at a much lower rate.

 There are days in the original challenge that jump up 30 seconds and that was just too rough for me and probably for many others too.
 This challenge allows your body to get used to the plank in much shorter intervals.
 It also introduces double plank days to shock your core more and help it strengthen.

 I already find myself splitting the longer time periods into multiple planks on the original challenge and find that it helps make the next day’s longer times a bit easier.